 A huge step in estate administration is distributing the assets to the next of kin.
-It is often marred with conflict especially when the deceased never wrote a will.
-If that is the case, the state assumes the role of distribution of the estate on the rules of intestacy.
+It is often marred with conflict, especially when the deceased never wrote a will.
+If that is the case, the state assumes the role of the distribution of the estate on the rules of intestacy.

 If there is a Will, however, the executor can use it to share the property with the help of attorneys.

+What happens once probate is granted?
 The application of probate is the easy part.
-The wait for money, on the other hand, can be painfully long.
-The duration depends on the size and complexity of the estate to be shared.
+On the other hand, the wait for money can be painfully long.
+The size and complexity of the estate to be shared impacts what happens when probate is granted.
 Typically it can take between 6 to 12 months.
 The costs for probate can be met from the estate.

 If it is a contentious probate, it can take even longer.

 For instance, some assets might be tied overseas.
-In some cases, there might be a property that has to be sold.
+In some cases, a property might have to be sold.
 In addition, the estate itself might also be entangled in legal issues that need solving before distribution.
 All these factors make it difficult to have a fixed waiting period.

 There’s a lot of information out there that can guide you on how to conduct the probate process.

 However, be careful since probate cases often get rather complicated.
 Statistics show that a large number of executors have breached fiduciary duty when executing probate without a professional’s help.